-The class RcIdentityBag provides much of the same functionality as IdentityBag, including the expected behavior for add:, remove:, and related messages.
-However, no conflict occurs on instances of RcIdentityBag when these conditions overlap:
+The class RcIdentityBag provides much of the same functionality as IdentityBag.
+No conflict occurs on instances of RcIdentityBag with:

-- Any number of users are adding objects to the bag. - One user removes an object from the bag, or multiple users remove objects but only one tried to remove the last (only) occurrence of an object.
+- ▶ Multiple producers: any number of users are adding objects . - Limited multiple consumers: one user removes an object from the bag, or multiple users remove objects but only one tried to remove the last or only occurrence of an object.